How to improve After Effects and Duik performance

 Parent constraint

 The Parent constraint is a great tool but… It can be very computer-intensive.
 To be able to compute the location of a layer, it has to compute the previous movement of all its parents for all the previous frames of the composition.
 This means the longer the composition is, the slower it will be.
 Avoid using it in very long compositions, and try to use it only when necessary.
-Often, it is easier and quickier to just split the layer when its parent must change.
+Often, it is easier and quicker to just split the layer when its parent must change.

 The other constraint are much lighter, it’s better to try to use the orientation or position constraint whenever possible instead of the parent constraint.